-With an urge to layer paint and see through traces underneath, I was seduced by the Ancient Greek technique of encaustic painting, combining beeswax, resin, and pigments.
-I layer swatches of collage papers, layer the luscious translucent wax, paint, scrape, and draw into and on the wax, creating captivating compositions.
+Drawn to the allure of layered paint and the intriguing glimpses of traces underneath, Williams was seduced by the Ancient Greek method of encaustic painting, combining beeswax, resin, and pigments.
+She layers swatches of collage papers, followed by luscious translucent wax, and incorporates painting, scraping, and drawing into and on the wax, creating captivating compositions.
 Additionally, she works with other mediums, such as oil, acrylics, and cold wax.